What is modified adjusted gross income (MAGI)?

 “What is Modified Adjusted Gross Income,” you wonder?
 Modified Adjusted Gross Income (or MAGI for short) is an important tax term to understand for a number of reasons.
 Learn more about MAGI and where to go for help determining it here.

-Modified Adjusted Gross Income – Breaking It Down
+Modified Adjusted Gross Income – Breaking it down

 - Gross Income – This is the money you earn from all sources, including wages, tips, investment income, pension or rents.

-So, what is the Modified Adjusted Gross Income formula?
+So, what is MAGI and the formula to calculate it?
 Which amounts need to be added to your AGI?
-Well, it depends — there are different definitions for different tax benefits.
+Well, it depends — there are different definitions of MAGI for different tax benefits.
 However, there are some common threads.

-Modified Adjusted Gross Income Calculation
+How to calculate Modified Adjusted Gross Income

-Let’s look at several common tax benefits and how we arrive at Modified Adjusted Gross Income for each of them.
-You can generally determine what goes into MAGI by looking at the form instructions.
+Let’s look at several common tax benefits and the modified adjusted gross income calculation for each of them.
+You can generally determine what goes into it by looking at the form instructions.